PennyLaneAI/pennylane/doc/development/adding_operators.rst

 #####################################

 Once the new operator is coded up, it is added to the appropriate folder in ``pennylane/ops/``.
 The tests are added to a file of a similar name and location in ``tests/ops/``.
-Make sure that all hyperparameters are tested, and that the parameters can be passed as tensors from all supported autodifferentiation frameworks.
+If your operator defines an ansatz, add it to the appropriate subfolder in ``pennylane/templates``.

 The new operation may have to be imported in the module's ``__init__.py`` file in order to be imported correctly.

+Make sure that all hyperparameters and errors are tested, and that the parameters can be passed as tensors from all supported autodifferentiation frameworks.

 Don't forget to also add the new operator to documentation in the ``docs/introduction/operations.rst`` file, or to the template gallery if it is an ansatz.
 The latter is done by adding a ``customgalleryitem``